How To Improve Your Drawing Skills

 It is fine to start off learning to make marks on printer paper, but good quality paper designed for drawing will be much more satisfying.

-Check out my post of the best types of paper for drawing.
+Check out my post about the best types of paper for drawing.
 Most art supply stores carry drawing paper and sketch books.

 Try out several different ones to find your preference for your drawing style.